rayandasoriya/Message_Broker_Analysis/README.md

 Talking about the performance, Apache Kafka gave the best performance with a very high throughput and a low latency rate.
 ActiveMQ is preferred over Kafka when traditional enterprise messaging is taken into consideration, however, RabbitMQ does a much better job at throughput, latency and overall community support than ActiveMQ.
 Kafka, because of its low latency, and very high throughput, fault-tolerance, and its highly distributed architecture is most useful in stream processing, event sourcing, commit log and log aggregation, and traditional messaging.
 RabbitMQ would be more useful in pub-sub messaging, request-response messaging, and also act as an underlaying layer for IoT applications.
 Hence, depending on the specific use-case you can choose either RabbitMQ or Kafka.

 You can view the [Detailed Report](./c_uparog_DetailedReport.pdf) for more comprehensive information about the project.
 Also, you can view the [Project Report](./c_uparogReport_IEEE%20Format.pdf) for a concise summary of the comparative analysis of the message brokers.
-Finally, the [presentation](http://tiny.cc/csc510_final_c_uparog) is linked for you reference.
+Finally, the [presentation](http://tiny.cc/csc510_final_c_uparog) is linked for your reference.